Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Richard Hale

-Helen, if we walk away from Tariq, we walk away from this bid.
-No international firm wins Gulf government contracts without local representation.
-I’ve checked — our three main competitors all use intermediaries.
+If we walk from Tariq, we walk from the bid.
+Our three main competitors all use intermediaries.

 You

-The question isn’t whether we use local representation.
-It’s whether this particular intermediary passes the due diligence threshold.
+The question isn’t whether to use local representation.
+It’s whether this one passes the due diligence threshold.

 Helen Carr

-Alex, I need your formal recommendation by end of day.
-Proceed, proceed with conditions, or walk away.
+Alex, formal recommendation by end of day.
+Proceed, proceed with conditions, or walk.

 Activity — Commission Rate Analysis